 But Sabalenka's quest to make her first major quarterfinal, let alone go further, ended in the third round to eventual finalist Anastasia Pavlyuchenkova.
 Sabalenka did well to come back and force a third set but played a wayward final set to lose 4-6, 6-4, 6-0 to end her clay season.

-Turning Point: Major breakthrough
+Turning Point: Major breakthrough at Wimbledon

 Sabalenka finally broke through her Round of 16 blockade at the Slams on the grass at Wimbledon.
 Coming off yet another quarterfinal run in Eastbourne, Sabalenka managed her opponent and her nerves to defeat Elena Rybakina 6-3, 4-6, 6-3 to make her first major quarterfinal.